 Plateau Point offers some of the most spectacular views in the Grand Canyon.
 It is a table on top of the Cambrian Tapeats sandstone, with a thin veneer of the Bright Angel shale on top of it in places.

 View to the west from Plateau Point showing the Great Unconformity and an adventurous young man.
 Being out in the middle of the canyon with high cliffs all around you gives you the real feel of the Grand Canyon.
 Look for cross-bedding and coarse layers in the Tapeats sandstone -- the cross-bedding here formed in river flow, and the coarse layers were deposited by faster-moving water, often in spring run-off or floods -- all of this, 525 million years ago!

 View from the south Kaibab trail of the tilted Shinumo "island."
 It pokes up through the Tapeats and much of the Bright Angel formations, which were deposited around it.
 (USGS photo with my annotations).

 For the adventurous who take the trail to the river, you'll find the near bridge that takes you to Phantom Ranch and the north Kaibab trail.
 The far bridge connects the north and south Kaibab trails.
 The inner gorge rocks here are the Vishnu Schist and Zoroaster Granite, both about 1700 million years old and full of fascinating igneous, metamorphic, and deformational features.
 (USGS photo)

 Good view of the lower strata from near Plateau Point, facing back up the trail.

-Related posts: North Rim, Vulcan's Throne (coming soon)
+Related posts: Rafting I, Rafting II, Rafting III, Rafting IV, North Rim (coming soon), Vulcan's Throne (coming soon)

 Another myth is that the Grand Canyon is some kind of crack in the ground.
 If that were true, the rock layers in the bottom of the canyon would be separated as well, but they are not.